Planning Tools

 How to Use These Tools

 The three tools are designed to be used in sequence, roughly six months out from your target arrival date.
-Start with the Route Planner to confirm you are planning a move you can actually execute on the timeline you have in mind — if the planner tells you an ACRO certificate plus apostille plus translation will eat ten of your available twelve weeks, you need to know that before you book the flight rather than after.
-Then open the Budget Planner to stress-test the numbers against real rents and a realistic dólar MEP conversion, and adjust your target neighbourhood until the monthly total is one you can live with.
-Finally, once you are two to three months from filing with Migraciones, the Paperwork Checker takes over as your day-to-day tracker for which documents are in hand, which are still at the Legalisation Office, and which are waiting on a traductor público.
+Start with the Route Planner to confirm you are planning a move you can actually execute on the timeline you have in mind.
+Replace the planner's default timings with current ACRO, Legalisation Office and Migraciones guidance before booking a flight.
+Then use the Budget Planner to stress-test more than one rent and exchange-rate scenario, adjusting the assumptions until the monthly total has a sensible contingency.
+Finally, use the Paperwork Checker as a day-to-day tracker for which documents are in hand, which are still at the Legalisation Office, and which are waiting on a traductor público.

 These tools are for planning and orientation.
 For case-specific advice on immigration proceedings, tax obligations, or property transactions, consult a qualified professional who can look at the specifics of your situation.